 The Best Way to Wash a Comforter So It's Fresh and Clean

 Both down and down-alternative comforters can be washed at home.
-But it's a good idea to wash these comforters in a large commercial machine at the neighborhood laundromat.
+But it's a good idea to wash these comforters in a large commercial washing machine at your neighborhood laundromat.
 A smaller household washer could compress and distort the filler, says Allen Rathey, president of Housekeeping Channel.
 Also, it's a good idea to check the care label on your comforter or duvet insert before washing or drying it.

 Keep your comforter clean in between washings by protecting it with a duvet cover.
 (Here's how to put on a duvet cover.)
-When the cover needs a cleaning, it will easily fit, just like bed linens, into a household washing machine, so you can skip the trip to the laundromat.
+When the cover needs a cleaning, it will easily fit into a household washing machine, so you can skip the trip to the laundromat.

-Whether you're trying to clean your comforter or duvet cover at home to avoid potential coronavirus exposure or you simply want to cut out another expense, this guide will get your comforter clean and fresh—without sacrificing fluffiness.
+Whether you're trying to clean your comforter at home to keep your household healthy or to avoid the cost of taking it to the dry cleaner, this guide will get your comforter clean and fresh—without sacrificing fluffiness.